BLOG

 Many exchanges issue Form 1099-MISC to customers who have $600 or more of income.

-Starting in the 2025 tax year, all exchanges operating in the United States will be required to issue Form 1099-DA to report capital gains and losses to the IRS.
+Starting in the 2026, all exchanges operating in the United States will be required to issue Form 1099-DA to report capital gains and losses to the IRS.
+This means that the IRS will have even more information at its disposal to crack down on crypto tax fraud.

 Do I need to report cryptocurrency under $600?